simonpedrogonzalez/scludam/README.md

 --------------------------------------------------------------------------------

 ### Requirements
-**Python 3.7.6+** and **R 3.6.3+** are needed to run SCLUDAM.
+**Python 3.7.6+**  are needed to run SCLUDAM.
 It is recommended to install scludam in a separate environment created with pyenv or conda, to avoid dependencies issues with other preinstalled packages in the base environment.
 The following dependencies will be installed along with SCLUDAM:

 - numpy>=1.21.6
 - matplotlib>=3.4.1